Snake Avoidance Dog Training

 To attend this private dog training class, we require: proof of current vaccinations, registration form, reservation fee, & liability release.

-Offered year-round, but most effective April to October, when snakes are active in the Denver/Front Range area.
+Offered year-round, but most effective March to October, when snakes are active in the Denver & Front Range area.

 Cost: